International Journal of Orthodontics

 The IJO features original scientific and clinical articles on orthodontics, plus an editorial, practice tips and office management hints.
 The purpose of the IJO is to serve as an educational tool, as well as to present innovative treatment mechanisms as they are developed.

 All archived issues of the IJO can be found through the search function below and are also part of the Dr. Joseph M. Sim Library.
+The articles are indexed.
+They can easily be searched by author, title, or subject matter.
+Research a specific topic, methodology, technique, or technology from it origins over the last forty years.

 To access the site for article submission click the button below.
 The IJO is a selective journal.
 Submission of articles does not guarantee their acceptance.
 If chosen you will be contacted by the staff at IJO with a release date.